Childhood friend of teen killed in shooting reflects loss

 “Long live Jacob, forever in our hearts.
 And I’m sorry for your loss.
 And I hope things get better in your life.
 Everything ain’t supposed to be easy.
 We all lose somebody and this is critical.
 So I know how y’all feel.”

-WMDT reached out to Sussex Technical High School, where Jacob was enrolled as a junior, and to a family member for comment.
+WMDT has reached out to a family member of Jacob for comment.

 Troopers say they have arrested 19-year-old Omar Vidro-Pacheco in connection with the shooting and charged with first-degree murder.
 Troopers also have an arrest warrant for 19-year-old Darrin West who is still at large.
 Both are Seaford residents.